minetest-whynot/whynot-game/README.md

 Whynot related issues, new mod suggestions or if the bugs cannot be solved by upstream, please open issue in repository https://github.com/minetest-whynot/whynot-game.

+Help with translation is most welcome.
+Visit our weblate site for more info : https://hosted.weblate.org/projects/whynot-game-for-minetest/

 ## Whynot Rules for mods

 ### 1 don't take over the game